purescript/registry-dev/SPEC.md

 **4.2 Storage Backend**
 Specifies how the storage backend works (data format, naming conventions, location)

+Package tarballs are stored at [packages.registry.purescript.org](https://packages.registry.purescript.org).
+Each package version is stored in a tarball nested under its package name, ie. `/<package-name>/package-name-version.tar.gz`.
+For example:

+- `console@4.0.0` is stored at the path `/console/console-4.0.0.tar.gz`
+- `effect@4.0.0` is stored at the path `/effect/effect-4.0.0.tar.gz`

 **4.3 Package Metadata**
 Specifies where package metadata is stored and in what format, naming conventions.